 Dingle Nature Reserve to Llyn Cefni, Llangefni

+This is a walk through a wooded and peaceful area that leads you to Llyn Cefni.
+It's a popular route as it's so accessible, and even though there are some steep climbs on the route, you’ll definitely feel fitter at the end of it!
 In the shades of the forest and the whisper of the leaves, you'll hear the River Cefni flowing and the woodpeckers busy at work, as well as seeing the vibrant colours of the beautiful flowers that accompany you along the route.
 You may be lucky and even spot the red squirrel keeping watch!
 When you arrive at Llyn Cefni Reservoir, there's more than enough room to sit down and have a break, giving you the opportunity to enjoy the amazing view ahead!

 Llandudno prom and pier

 For something completely different to the tranquillity of the nature reserves, Llandudno's busy promenade and pier is a hive of activity, but also perfect for a pram stroll.
 The prom leads to the pier, the longest in Wales, where there are plenty of sounds and sights to entice your kids!
-There are arcades, a small children's fair, food cabins, ice cream cabins, and the little shops and cafés you'll usually find on a pier.
+There are arcades, a small children's fair, food cabins, ice cream cabins, and the little shops you'll usually find on a pier

 Follow Caffis a Babis on Instagram for more family-friendly walks and cafes inspiration.